 - The third one is the one I usually use in my classes: The past perfect revision.
 I assign different maps to my students as homework to have a close look at their map and write a number of past perfect sentences using the facts from it.
 Then, in the next lesson they just write their sentences on the board and the class checks them according to the map.

-This is one of my favorites.
+This is one of my favourites.
 It’s something that your students probably haven’t seen before.
 It’ll really catch their attention.

 First of all, I think the simplicity of website’s design is great for a class-time activity.
 It’s plain and white.
 Secondly, there's always a surprising element in the use of the website.
 I think the website is not complicated at all.
 You just click on the word and it’s unfolded.
 This means you can zip a whole text into even a word level.